-SECURITIES AND EXCHANGE COMMISSION

-(Release No. 34- ; File No. SR-NASD-00-34)
+SECURITIES AND EXCHANGE COMMISSION (Release No. 34- ; File No. SR-NASD-00-34)

-Re: Self-Regulatory Organizations; Notice of Filing of Proposed Rule Change by National Association of Securities Dealers, Inc. Relating to the Authority of the Director of Arbitration to Remove Arbitrators for Cause
+Re: Self-Regulatory Organizations; Notice of Filing of Proposed Rule Change by National Association of Securities Dealers, Inc. Relating to the Authority of the Director of Arbitration to Remove Arbitrators for Cause of Securities Dealers, Inc. ("NASD"), through its wholly owned subsidiary, NASD Dispute

-Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 notice is hereby given that on , the National Association of Securities Dealers, Inc. ("NASD"), through its wholly owned subsidiary, NASD Regulation, Inc. ("NASD Regulation") filed with the Securities and Exchange Commission ("SEC" or "Commission") the proposed rule change as described in Items I, II, and III below, which Items have been prepared by NASD Regulation.
-The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.
+Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule

+19b-4 thereunder,2 notice is hereby given that on ,3 the National Association and III below, which Items have been prepared by NASD Dispute Resolution.
+The

+Resolution, Inc. ("NASD Dispute Resolution") filed with the Securities and Exchange interested persons.

+Commission ("SEC" or "Commission") the proposed rule change as described in Items I, II,

+Commission is publishing this notice to solicit comments on the proposed rule change from